kraterkraken/hrm/README.md

 There is one instruction per line.
 Empty lines and lines starting with # are ignored.
-Temp memory has room for 25 values (0-24).
-It is initialized to zeros.
+Temp memory is initialized to zeros.
 Working memory has room for 1 value, and is initialized to zero.